Ada-Developers-Academy/ada-build/roundtable-guides/06-lists.md

     * What other methods have you explored?

 ## Lists and Loops
-1. The Ada Build lessons shows two different ways of looping over a list:
+1. The Ada Build lessons show two different ways of looping over a list:
     ```python
     for i in range(len(names)):
         print(f"Hello {names[i]}!")